tango-controls/rfc/1/Tango.md

 [1] "**TANGO - AN OBJECT ORIENTED CONTROL SYSTEM BASED ON CORBA**" by Chaize et. al., ICALEPCS 1999 https://www.elettra.trieste.it/ICALEPCS99/proceedings/papers/wa2i01.pdf

+[2] even if current implementations of Tango still use CORBA  this requirement is considered obsolete for the future.

 Additionally, it aims to:

 * **Provide** an *Open Source Software toolkit* for building distributed object oriented control systems.
 It should be freely available for all applications including industry.
-Tango Controls is sufficiently complete to control any small or large installation.
-Provide the necessary libraries in a programming language which allow hardware to be interfaced and modelled in a device object model.
+Tango Controls is sufficiently complete to control any installation small or large.
+Provide the necessary libraries in a programming language which allow hardware to be interfaced and modeled in a device object model.
 Provide the tools for configuring, managing, monitoring and archiving large numbers of control points implemented as device attributes.
 Provide naming, browsing and hierarchies of devices and groups of devices.

 * **Be usable** for *building large and small control systems*.
 There should be no limit on the number of hardware and software devices the control system can control.
 Be usable to replace proprietary industrial control systems.